 Sculpture Placement Group was founded in Glasgow in 2019, we champion sustainability in the visual arts and create new ways to support artists economically.
-Our Club brings you on this journey with us and rewards members with new sculptures from leading contemporary artists.
+Our Club brings you on this journey with us and gives you two sculptures from leading contemporary artists.

-SPG Club offers its subscribers a unique experience.
-Our membership model gives subscribers an insight into how artworks are made and access to the artists themselves.
-As an annual member you’ll get two new sculptures, and have access to exclusive content about the artist.
+SPG Club gives its subscribers a unique experience.
+Members get an insight into how the artworks are made and access to the artists themselves.
+As an annual member you’ll get two new sculptures commissioned by SPG, and have access to exclusive content about the artist.

 £45 per month, 12 month contract